FerretDB/FerretDB/website/blog/2023-10-25-mongodb-sorting-scalar.md

 ])
 ```

-The `outfits` collection has a `size` field, and it contains different BSON types.
+The `outfits` collection includes a `size` field that represents various BSON types.
-The document `flip flops` has String field value, `sandals` and `boots` have Integer field values,
+For instance, the document for `flip flops` contains a String value in this field, while `sandals` and `boots` have Integer values.
-`sneakers` has Double field value and `slippers` is missing the field `size`.
+The `sneakers` document has the `size` field as a Double value, and the `slippers` document lacks the `size` field altogether.
-To return the documents in ascending order by `size` field, sorting order 1 is used and the following query is run.
+To sort these documents in ascending order based on the `size` field, you would use a sorting order of 1 and execute the following query.

 ```js
 db.outfits.find().sort({ size: 1 })